berezh/randex/README.md

 ## randomNumberArray

-Generates random array with values from from a range.
+Generates random array with values from a range.

 ```ts
 import { randomNumberArray } from "randex";